fabriziosalmi/tad/docs/README.md

 # TAD Documentation

-This directory contains the VitePress documentation for TAD.
+This directory contains the documentation for TAD.

 ## Local Development